waudinio27/Pairs-Trading-with-PCA/README.md

 Two pairs get downloaded with a choosen granularity from OANDA and are concated into a new pandas dataframe.

 The backtest is extended in a manner that allows to print out the actual position.
-Like this it is possible to get an overview of the actual situation and allows to execute a pairs trading strategy by hand.
+Like this, it is possible to get an overview of the actual situation and allows to execute a pairs trading strategy by hand.
-Most importantly it shows when it is good to stay out of the market in times of choppy market regimes.
+Most importantly, it also shows when it is good to stay out of the market in times of choppy market regimes.

 Hope you enjoy :-D